SRA-VJTI/Wall-E/Installations.md

 idf.py -p PORT [-b BAUD] flash
 ```
 * For Linux
-* PORT - /dev/ttyUSB0 (`idf.py -p /dev/ttyUSB0 -b 2000000 flash`)
+PORT - /dev/ttyUSB0 (`idf.py -p /dev/ttyUSB0 -b 2000000 flash`)
 * For Windows
-* PORT - /COM1 (`idf.py -p /COM1 -b 2000000 flash`)
+PORT - /COM1 (`idf.py -p /COM1 -b 2000000 flash`)
-* (Depending on the port you used for connecting the board the port can vary from /dev/ttyUSB0 and Zero can be replaced by any other consecutive number.
+Depending on the port you used for connecting the board the port can vary from /dev/ttyUSB0 and Zero can be replaced by any other consecutive number
-* and same for windows /COM1 one can be replaced by other number depending on the port you have connected esp to.)
+and for windows /COM1 one can be replaced by other number depending on the port to which you have connected esp.

 ### Step 7 : Flash onto the Device
 * For seeing the output given by esp32 we use this command after flashing